Skip to main content

 After you finish drawing your Zone, a pop-up will appear with the following options:

-You are able to assign specific skills and capabilities for Tasks that fall under the specific Zone, as well as assign default Pickup and Delivery depots.
-It's worth mentioning that all of these are completely optional, the only mandatory field is the Zone's name.
+You can assign specific skills and capabilities for Tasks that fall under the specific Zone, as well as assign default Pickup and Delivery depots.
+It's worth mentioning that all of these are completely optional; the only mandatory field is the Zone's name.

 Users also have the option to:

-• Match outside of Zone - if enabled, the task will match with the Zone in question if either pickup or delivery locations are within it.
-It will also take on all the requirements that are needed but not included within that particular Zone.
-For example, if a task has its pickup location set within the Zone, but the delivery location is outside of it, the task will appropriate all the requirements associated with the delivery as well.
+• Match outside of Zone - If enabled, the Task will be matched to the Zone if either the pickup or delivery location falls within it.
+It will also take into account all requirements that fall outside of the Zone.
+For instance, if the pickup location is inside the Zone but the delivery location is outside, the Task will still apply all delivery-related requirements.

 Click Save once the information has been added.
 You will now be able to see the Zone listed:

-Currently, eLogii does not have the option to match only Pickup or Delivery locations against the Zone area, but this approach helps achieve the same result. ๐Ÿ˜Š
+Currently, eLogii does not have the option to match only Pickup or Delivery locations against the Zone area, but this approach helps achieve the same result. 😊

-๐Ÿ’กPro tip - Prevent Drivers from being assigned to Tasks where the Pickup is in the Zone, but Delivery is outside of the Zone
+💡Pro tip - Prevent Drivers from being assigned to Tasks where the Pickup is in the Zone, but the Delivery is outside of the Zone

 To prevent Drivers from being assigned to Tasks where the Pickup is in the Zone, but the Delivery is outside of the Zone, we suggest the following: